Medications and Supplements in hEDS

 Medication Classes of Concern

-Fluoroquinolones: Risk of tendon rupture, especially in weight-bearing joints; avoid unless no alternatives
+Fluoroquinolones: Risk of tendon rupture, especially in weight-bearing joints; generally avoided unless no reasonable alternatives exist

 Long-term corticosteroids: Accelerated bone loss, impaired wound healing